Decorate The Cookies As Desired

 Step Five: Cut Cookies Out

-I like my cookies about 1/4 inch thick when I roll out the dough.
-I prefer a thicker softer cookie.
-A thin cookie may not be as soft as you cook it to a golden brown color, so you decide how you like your cookies.
+When I roll out the dough, I like my cookies about 1/4 inch thick.
+I prefer a thicker, softer cookie.
+A thin cookie may not be as soft as a thick cookie when cooked to a golden brown color, so you decide how you like your cookies.
 Use your cookie cutter(s) and cut the dough.
 It’s fun to have different-shaped cookie cutters to add a festive feel.
-Using a smaller cutter will provide more cookies for your guests if you’d like a larger serving quantity for this recipe.
+A smaller cutter will provide more cookies for your guests if you want a larger serving quantity for this recipe.

 Rolled out Sugar Cookies